wordswords/dotfiles/dockernotes.md

 Top level repositories are trusted in DockerHub, for example 'ubuntu'.
 Untrusted repos are denoted by an additional level, for example 'nigelpoulton/tu-demo'.

-Tag can be ':latest' or '3.3.11' a version tag, or anything similar.
+Tag can be `:latest` or `3.3.11` a version tag, or anything similar.

 If you do not specify a tag, Docker will presume you are pulling the latest.